chengyawlow/DAN/README.md

 # DAN
-Deep Analytic Networks on Pre-trained DNN Features
+Deep Analytic Networks on Pre-trained VD-vGG-19 and ResNet-156 Features

+Will be uploaded by 19/11/2018.